Dark Shadows (book series)

-Dark Shadows is a book series based on and inspired by the American gothic horror television series of the same name.
-Thirty three novels, including the novelization of House of Dark Shadows, were published by Paperback Library from 1966 to 1972.
-The novels were credited to Marilyn Ross, a pseudonym of W. E. D. Ross.
+Dark Shadows is a Gothic romance novel series based on the American horror television series of the same name.
+Thirty-three books, including a novelization of the 1970 feature film House of Dark Shadows, were published by Paperback Library from 1966 to 1972.
+The novels are credited to Marilyn Ross, a pseudonym of Canadian author W. E. D. Ross.

-Many of the novels are based on popular gothic fiction, or popular monster or horror films.

-About

-The novels, with the exception of the House of Dark Shadows film novelization, do not share the continuity of the television series.
-House of Dark Shadows was an adaptation of the 1970 MGM film.
-Many novels follow a discernible formula:
+Production